|

 Black hole physics has led to one great

 discovery that has in it not one word of black hole physics.
-I refer to the by
+I refer to

 now famous formula of William Unruh (22).
-It tells us that an accelerated
+It tells us that an

-detector, located in cold empty space, will nevertheless, by reason of that
+detector, located in cold empty space, will nevertheless, by reason of

 very acceleration, experience and register a temperature, a temperature

-proportional to the product of Planck’s quantum constant and that acceleration.
+proportional to the product of Planck’s quantum constant and that

-This result generalizes Bekenstein’s conclusion about the temperature at the
+This result generalizes Bekenstein’s conclusion about the

 “surface” of a black hole.